NREL/altrios/README.md

 #### ALTRIOS Setup

 With your Python environment activated, run `pip install altrios`.
+If you choose to opt in developer version, run `python -m pip install “.[dev]”`

 Congratulations, you've completed installation!
 Whenever you need to use ALTRIOS, be sure to activate your python environment created above.